Suspect in disappearance of Pfc. Vanessa Guillen is identified

 (CNN)A suspect in the disappearance of Fort Hood Pfc.
 Vanessa Guillen was identified on Thursday as Spc.
 Aaron David Robinson, according to an Army investigator.

-Robinson killed himself early Tuesday morning after police confronted him in Killeen, Texas, according to US Army Criminal Investigation Command, which calls itself CID.
+Robinson, 20, killed himself on Wednesday after police confronted him in Killeen, Texas, according to US Army Criminal Investigation Command, which calls itself CID.
+He fled Fort Hood late on Tuesday.

-Robinson worked in a building adjacent to where Guillen worked but he was not in her chain of command, CID Special Agent Damon Phelps said at a news conference on Thursday.
+"While law enforcement agencies attempted to make contact with the suspect in Killeen, Texas, Specialist Robinson displayed a weapon and took his own life," CID Senior Special Agent Damon Phelps said at a news conference on Thursday.

+Robinson and Guillen, though co-workers, were located in different buildings; he was not in her line of command, Phelps said.

+Robinson "was not in CID custody" at the time he fled the installation.

 Phelps said investigators were looking into Robinson's interactions with Guillen.
-He said there were no reports that he had sexually harassed or assaulted the soldier.
-He said investigators had interviewed more than 300 people in the case.
+He said there was "no credible information" Guillen had been sexually harassed or assaulted.
+He said investigators had interviewed more than 300 people in the case since Guillen's disappearance.

 Robinson, from Illinois, entered the Army in October 2017.